axel22/axel22.github.com/home/contact.md

 </blockquote>

 Please, **never** use my EPFL address.
-If you really must, use:
+If you really must, use the *alumni* address:

 <blockquote style="text-align: left;">
   my name then a dot my surname then a monkey alumni dot epfl dot ch